TorbenJakobsen/setup_fedora_linux_as_workstation/README.rst

 After the build of the installation media many changes will likely have been added to your system.
-So a full update is in place.
+So a full update is in order.

 ..note::